mnemonic-bit/BTRCP/README.md

 `--dest-dir PATH`: The path to the (remote) location where the backup needs will be stored to.

 `--hostname`: The name of the host system which is backed up.
 If this parameter is not specified, then the systems hostname is read and used instead.
+The hostname is important for backup strategy 2 and 3 which creates a folder on the target device labeled with the hostname's name.
+This enables the user to backup multiple machines to the same target.

 `--strategy NUM`: The strategy that is used for the backup.
 Valid values are 1, 2, and 3.
 Default is None, in wich case a best-fit is chosen automatically.
 Strategy 1 creates a single TAR from all the files and folders listed as source.
 Strategy 2 will use rsync to perform the backup copy.
 Strategy 3 uses rsync as well, but needs the destination to be a BTRFS file system to make snapshots of former backups, which will create a time-line of backups.

 `--days-off NUM`: sets the number of days the retention plan is offset to the current date.
 I.e. if days-off is set to 3, the last three days will not be touched by the retention strategy, hence will not be touched.

-`--stay-on-fs`: If set, only files from the source tree which reside on the sage file system will be added to the backup.
+`--stay-on-fs`: If set, only those files from a source path which reside on the same file system will be added to the backup.

-`--preserve-path`: If set, the path from the source system will be prefixes
+`--preserve-path`: If set, the path as stated in the source-dir arguments will be preserved.

-`--ignore-errors`: Ignores errors and keeps on working on a backup.
+`--ignore-errors`: Ignores rsync errors and keeps on working on a backup until finished with the sequence of its backup instructions.
+If errors occur during backup, chances are that the resulting backup is incomplete.

 `--log-file FILENAME`: Sets the log file name.
+With this option, output will be written to the log file instead of std-out.

-`--quiet`: No messages are printed on screen.
+`--quiet`: No messages are written neither to std-out nor to a log-file.

 `--dry-run`: Performs a trial run, which causes no changes.